 Kim has a professional background in Finance, Risk, Strategy, Change Management and Compliance and has a strong passion for Equality and Human Rights.
 She is engaged in her local community and keen to address rural issues, especially with a focus on intersectionality in areas such as inequality, poverty, lack of infrastructure, 21st century broadband availability and co-production opportunities.

-Kim was elected as a Director at the AGM on 16th November 2018.
+Kim was elected as a Director of SRA at the AGM on 16th November 2018.

 Peter is currently a board member of Grampian Housing Association, who provide social housing to around 4000 families in the three areas of Moray, Aberdeenshire and Aberdeen City.
 He represents Grampian HA on the Rural and Islands Housing Forum (RIHAF), whose members include a number of social housing associations in Scotland.
 He serves on the board of Grampian Regional Equality Council Ltd.